mikecapsio/texturefast-docs/docs/for/archviz-artists.md

 Use a scanned-material library when an existing scan matches the project better than a generated direction.

-TextureFast fits the material exploration and variation stage, and can work alongside each of these tools.
+TextureFast is the material-exploration and variation layer; it works alongside each of these tools when manual control, reference fidelity, or scanned assets are required.

 ## Recommended starting workflow